apple patient

 Can the bug be fixed?
 Are my iPhone, iPad and Mac also affected?

-As already mentioned above, various devices are affected by the vulnerability, including Apple devices.
-However, manufacturers can take action against "Kr00k" using a software or firmware update.
-Apple has already taken action in this regard and secured the iPhone, iPad and Mac.
-Accordingly, there are supposed to be defense mechanisms under iOS 13.2 or iPadOS 13.2 as well as macOS 10.15.1 or newer that can render "Kr00k" harmless.
+As mentioned above, various devices are affected by the vulnerability, including Apple devices.
+However, manufacturers can counteract "Kr00k" with a software or firmware update.
+Apple has already taken action and secured iPhones, iPads, and Macs.
+According to the release, there are defense mechanisms in iOS 13.2 or iPadOS 13.2, as well as macOS 10.15.1 or later, that can render "Kr00k" harmless.
 (Photo by World Image / Bigstockphoto)

 • Apple wants to increase Safari's security